Red and White Kop

 Likes to get a tackle in, great work rate and has tremendous speed and a presence on the pitch.

-Haven't been excited about a signing like this since we signed Torres tbh, got a big feeling he's going to be a brilliant acquisition for the club.
+Haven't been excited about a signing like this since we signed Torres to be honest, got a big feeling he's going to be a brilliant acquisition for the club.

 Offline me76